Shawn-29/WritingPortfolio/README.md

 # Shawn Fenner - Writing Portfolio

-This repository contains five directories, each containing several written compositions from my academic career.
+This repository contains five directories, each containing one or more written compositions from my academic career.
 All files are in Word (.docx) format.

 ## Progress Reports
 During the summer semester of my senior year in college, I developed a video game in the Python Programming language.
 This directory contains my initial proposition for the project (CourseThoughts.docx), including project functionality, why I chose Python, learning objectives, and links to numerous resources.